 PILLARS OF THE COMMUNITY GARDEN Location: Southwest corner of Lincoln Drive and Tatum Boulevard Character Zone: Rural Elegance Right-of-way or easement is needed, utility conflicts and drainage studies needed, and design and construction requires joint partnership between Town and private philanthropic organization(s).
 Consider ability to expand to accomodate the addition of future community members over time.
-Volunteer and Town resources combined to oversee the maintenance and security of this area Estimated Cost: \$449,000 (Not including utility relocations and major drainage facility improvements that may be required) Unidentified philanthropic means, Town contribution to long-term maintenance and security mplem entation Page 4.17
+Volunteer and Town resources combined to oversee the maintenance and security of this area Estimated Cost: \$449,000 (Not including utility relocations and major drainage facility improvements that may be required) • Unidentified philanthropic means, Town contribution to long-term maintenance and security Note - C Graphics are conceptual in nature and do not necessarily represent the final design. mplem entation Page 4.17